tylerqi/gateway-wifi-setup/README.md

 ```
 ExecStartPre=/sbin/ifconfig wlan0 192.168.42.1 up
 ```
-changing `192.168.42.1` to `10.0.0.1`.
-This is necessary because `config/dnsmasq.conf` and `wifi.js` use 10.0.0.1 as the local IP address when we're broadcasting an access point.
+changing `192.168.42.1` to `192.168.220.1`.
+This is necessary because `config/dnsmasq.conf` and `wifi.js` use 192.168.220.1 as the local IP address when we're broadcasting an access point.
+This ip should match the one set on `platforms/default.js` at variable `ap_ip`.

 - On Raspberry Pi, copy `config/dnsmasq.conf` to `/etc/dnsmasq.conf`.